 Four, if your business is a start-up, record-keeping, tax preparation, and a variety of other issues are simpler if your business is formed as a Limited Liability Company (LLC).
 An LLC shields your personal assets from liability.

-Five, until recently many CPAs have little experience with C-corporation tax preparation, and many are unfamiliar with the correct way to prepare the tax return (e.g., shareholder loan interest expense -AFR rate, Section 1244 losses).
+Five, until recently a lot of CPAs have little experience with C-corporation tax preparation, and many are unfamiliar with the correct way to prepare the tax return (e.g., shareholder loan interest expense -AFR rate, Section 1244 losses).

 "I went to a real estate (flipping houses) seminar with my daughter.
 They prepare all the paperwork needed to open a business.
 They formed a Partnership and two S-corporations for us.
 The company had me write a promissory note to myself so the business would pay back my initial $50,000 investment as soon as I file my business' first tax return. "